-The overall petitum for tax proceedings of the Group is equal to Euro 105 million (rounded) (of which Euro 101 million relates to the Bank).
-The overall petitum relating to the passive labour proceedings is equal to Euro 65 million (including the labour proceedings brought by certain employees of Fruendo S.r.l.) almost entirely relating to the Bank.
-The overall petitum relating to disputes regarding compound interests, interests and conditions is equal to Euro 316.7 million (rounded) and the overall petitum relating to bankruptcy rescindments is equal to Euro 150.7 million (rounded).
+The overall petitum for tax proceedings of the Group is equal to Euro 86.0 million (rounded) (of which Euro 80.0 million relating to the Bank) while the overall petitum relating to the passive labour proceedings is equal to Euro 75.0 million (including the labour proceedings brought by certain employees of Fruendo S.r.l.) almost entirely relating to the Bank.